-The group’s research is essentially focused on elucidating the relationships between conscious and unconscious processing during learning, but its research interests have now broadened to additionally explore differences between conscious and unconscious processing in domains such as free will, voluntary action, and the sense of agency, decision making (including pathological gambling), visual awareness and priming, statistical and associative learning, as well as hypnosis, placebo, and suggestion.
-Additional research lines focus on virtual reality, and working memory over the life-span.
+The group’s research has always been essentially focused on elucidating the relationships between conscious and unconscious processing during implicit and statistical learning, but its research interests have now broadened to additionally explore differences between conscious and unconscious processing in domains such as free will, voluntary action, and the sense of agency, decision making (including pathological gambling), visual awareness and priming, conditioning and associative learning, skill acquisition, as well as hypnosis, placebo, and suggestion.
+Additional research lines focus on virtual reality, emotion, and working memory over the life-span.

 To explore these issues, the team combines the three main methods characteristic of contemporary cognitive neurosciences, namely behavioural, brain imaging, and computational modelling methods.
 CO3 has developed specific expertise in elaborating detailed neural network models of performance in various domains of cognition, and of designing and testing methods to explore the relationships between conscious and unconscious processing.
 The group has also recently acquired and installed a baby lab (babylab.ulb.ac.be) to initiate cognitive research on infants.

 The lab’s research is funded by different sources, including the ULB Neuroscience Institute, the F.R.S.-FNRS, BELSPO, Innoviris, the Walloon Region, the BIAL Foundation, and the European Research Council.